Kangyu-Wang/kangyu-wang.github.io/text/research.md

 I’m a philosopher working mainly on decision theory and practical reason, moral and political philosophy, philosophy of economics and finance, and philosophy of AI/ML.

-I currently have a thesis-constituting paper on hard choice R&R-ed by *Analysis*.
+I currently have a thesis-constituting paper on hard choice under **Major Revision** at *Analysis*.
 You can find my talks in my CV.

 My PhD thesis, tentatively titled **Life Choices**, answers the following questions:
 - Why are some hard choices harder than other hard choices?